Who We Are

 Calyx Law

-Calyx Law is an intellectual property law boutique founded in 2016 with a focus on cannabis and psychedelics ventures.
+Calyx Law, established in 2016, is a boutique law firm specializing in psychedelics and emerging technologies.
 While a flower is budding, it is protected by a whorl of sepals that enclose the flower as it emerges and provide stability as it opens.
 This structure is the calyx.
-Like a calyx, we see our role as helping to ensure that seed stage and early stage companies have the protection and support they need to come into full bloom, primarily by using patents to help generate value and spur growth.
+Like a calyx, Calyx Law sees its role as providing seed-stage and early-stage companies with the protection and support they need to come into full bloom, primarily through the strategic use of patents and other intellectual property to generate value and spur growth.

 Psychedelic Alpha